sd2beatles/apache_airflow/Concetps/Section02_Operator.md

 While DAGs describes how to run a workflow, operators determine what actually gets doen.

-"An operator describes a single task in a workflow.
+An operator describes a single task in a workflow.
 Operators are usually (but not always) atomic, meaning they can stand on their own and don’t need to share resources with any other operators.
 The DAG will make sure that operators run in the correct order; other than those dependencies, operators generally run independently.
 In fact, they may run on two completely different machines.

 This is a subtle but very important point: in general, if two operators need to share information, like a filename or small amount of data, you should consider combining them into a single operator.
-If it absolutely can’t be avoided, Airflow does have a feature for operator cross-communication called XCom that is described in the section XComs"
+If it absolutely can’t be avoided, Airflow does have a feature for operator cross-communication called XCom that is described in the section XComs

                                                                                                      From Airflow Documentation